 Admission to Calvin College is a privilege that may be withdrawn from any student who does not meet the academic standards of the college.
-In addition, the college not only expects a student to conduct himself both on and off campus in accord with his statement of religious commitment as he has indicated it in the application forms but also may refuse admission to, may discipline, or may expel any student who in its judgment displays conduct or attitudes unworthy of the standards of the college.
+In addition, the college not only expects a student to conduct himself both on and off campus in accord with the Christian goals and standards of the college but also may refuse admission to, may discipline, or may expel any student who in its judgment displays conduct or attitudes unworthy of the standards of the college.
 The Student Handbook and Residence Hall Living booklets describe the regulations and their implementation.